kibris-order/Marketyeri-flutter-app/README.md

 flutter pub run flutter_native_splash:create --path=flutter_native_splash.yaml

+### injectable build_runner
-injectable build_runner flutter pub run build_runner build --delete-conflicting-outputs
+flutter pub run build_runner build --delete-conflicting-outputs

+### anytime you add a new firebase package you need to run this
 flutterfire configure

+### for freezed you can run this for the code generation
+flutter pub run build_runner build